sheddyranking/Microsolft-Power-Bi./README.md

 > Increasing the Query `Performance`, it is better to `Reference`  a Table than `Duplicate`, as the Duplicate will also need to read same Data from the SSource.

+> Increasing the `Model Performance` can be archive by reducing the number tables being loaded into the model from QueryEditor.
+This can simply be done by unchecking the `Enable load` button when a schema is rightclicked.